davidsulc/roman/README.md

 iex> Roman.decode!("XVI")
 16
 iex> Roman.decode("CMC")
-{:error, :value_greater_than_subtraction, "once a value has been subtracted from another, no further numeral or pair may match or exceed the subtracted value, but encountered C (100) after having previously subtracted 100 (in CM)"}
+{:error, {:value_greater_than_subtraction, "once a value has been subtracted from another, no further numeral or pair may match or exceed the subtracted value, but encountered C (100) after having previously subtracted 100 (in CM)"}}

 iex> Roman.encode(16)
 {:ok, "XVI"}